Jaycee Lydian

 Bespoke Software in the Age of AI: Orchestrating Intelligence with Phonosyne

-files.
-But more than that, it’s a philosophical statement: a demonstration that software can be handcrafted again, not line-by-line, but by intent.
+Phonosyne is my working system for sound design.
+Give it a text prompt, get back structured, validated .wav files.
+Not a plugin or a product — a demonstration that software can be handcrafted again, not line-by-line, but by intent.
 Orchestrated through multi-agent AI.
 Tuned not to a market, but to a maker.

 What Is Phonosyne?